 For more than 40 years, I've been teaching photographic communication as well as pursuing my passion for travel photography.
 I am director of The Douglis Visual Workshops in Phoenix, Arizona, and have been training organizational photojournalists and photo-editors in visual literacy since 1971.

 I currently offer all of my face-to-face training sessions as comprehensive, one-on-one tutorial workshops in digital imaging and photographic communication.
 These tutorials provide flexibility in cost, length, and content, can extend from one to four days, and can be adjusted to cover everything from basic digital photography skills and photo-editing, to expressive travel photography.
 I now work with photographers and editors at all levels, and can also help beginning to advanced photographic hobbyists.
 I offer these tutorials only in Phoenix, Arizona.
 You can request more information, or schedule training with me, by sending an email to firstname.lastname@example.org

 This collection of galleries, entitled "Expressive Travel Photography and Travel Photojournalism: Communicating with Pictures,” is intended as a "cyber-book" on photographic expression.
 Launched on pbase in 2003, this interactive learning device is, in essence, an educational blog about visual literacy.
 It is probably the largest and most comprehensive instructional resource on visual literacy freely available on the internet.
 I have responded to thousands of comments left by viewers in these galleries, and I invite my viewers to add their own comments to this invaluable body of opinion and ideas.
-After ten years here on phase.com, this cyberbook has drawn more than eight million page views to date, and it contains more than 20,000 comments, illuminating 4,000 images.
+After more than ten years here on phase.com, this cyberbook has drawn more than nine million page views to date, and it contains more than 20,000 comments, illuminating 4,000 images.
 I have written my own commentary on each image as well.
 Instead of explaining how I made these photos in terms of their technical standards and techniques, I show you how and why I use a camera to express my feelings and ideas about what I encounter on my travels.
 I hope that this "cyber-book" can help you learn how to better express your own photographic ideas, particularly how to interpret, rather than just describe, what we see before us.